elaforge/karya/doc/derivation.md

 ## Derivation

 Derivation starts from a root block.
-You can derive from any block, but for convenience one block is marked as the root with 'Ui.State.config_root', and derivation normally starts from there.
+You can derive from any block, but for convenience one block is marked as the root with 'Ui.Ui.config_root', and derivation normally starts from there.
 The eventual output of derivation is a stream of 'Derive.Score.Event's.